ChrstphrHll/npc_gen/students/Leonus Triktappic.md

 ### Description
 - Halfling Barbarian from Verdain
 - 5th year Protection student in Fiesn
-- shoulder length wavy white hair that's plain, Amber eyes, and Fair skin
+- long wavy violet hair that's wild, Amber eyes, and Fair skin
 - Is Extraordinary and Prejudiced, and has Redemption as their ideal

 ### Organizations